tenstorrent/tt-metal/docs/source/tt-metalium/tt_metal/examples/matmul_multi_core.rst

 ----------

 Those are all the major changes that we made in order to upgrade our single core matmul example into one that will use as many cores as possible.
-To see a more complicated example using data reuse among these cores, please refer to please refer to the :ref:`Matmul multi-core data reuse example<MatMul_Multi_Core_Data_Reuse_example>`.
+To see a more complicated example using data reuse among these cores, please refer to the :ref:`Matmul multi-core data reuse example<MatMul_Multi_Core_Data_Reuse_example>`.